 Community support workers work at emergency shelters, supported living facilities, youth group homes, family services providers, and residential care organizations (providing support services directly to clients in their homes).

 Are There Jobs for Community Support Workers in Winnipeg?

 If you're considering community support worker training, an important first step is researching demand for CSWs in your area.

-The Government of Canada Job Bank awarded the role of "social and community services worker" a three out of five star rating for employment outlook in Winnipeg.
-This means CSWs can expect steady demand and moderate employment growth.
+The Government of Canada Job Bank awarded the role of "social and community services worker" three or four stars (out of a possible five) in most regions of Canada.
+That means CSWs can expect steady demand and employment growth through 2025.

 It's a positive job outlook for people in CSW training and those who are planning to embark on this career.

 In order to become a community support worker, you must first complete a CSW diploma at an accredited training institution.
 A number of career colleges offer community support worker training, usually in the form of a 10- to 12-month program.

 Most colleges will ask prospective students to complete an entrance test and personal interview to ensure they are well-suited to the CSW career path.